ms264556/Hackery/pages/RuckusCountryCodeChange.md

 > ![](../images/Unleashed_Root_Shell.png)
 > The option to change your country code will now be available at `Admin & Services` > `System` > `Country Code`

+You can, if you wish, [create the patch yourself](../Scripts/create_unleashed_unlock.sh).
-Although [the patch](../images/unleashed.unlock.dbg) can be directly downloaded and used, I recommend either [creating the patch yourself](../Scripts/create_unleashed_unlock.sh) or [decrypting the patch](DecryptRuckusBackups.md) to verify it does only what it should.
+Alternatively, you can [decrypt the patch](DecryptRuckusBackups.md)  to verify it's only doing what it should.

 ## Option 2: Changing the locked Country Code